-Regular Decision-The application deadline is March 15.
-Applications will be reviewed on a rolling basis with first notification in mid-December.
-Students submitting applications will be notified within 5-6 weeks following all required materials being submitted.
+Regular Decision-The application deadline is March 15 for all required materials, and candidate notification is in early April.
 To secure their place in the incoming class, admitted students must submit the enrollment deposit of \$300 by May 1.
 All applications and supplemental application materials should be received prior to the March 15 final deadline, at which time all files will be reviewed as submitted.